Universal Factor Models: Introduction

 \section{Introduction}

 Factor models have a wide application in economics and finance.
+In these models, observable outcomes are affected by a few number of latent economic variables called \textit{factors}.
 In asset pricing, researchers often assume that there are a small number of latent common shocks that drive asset returns.
 In macroeconomics, common shocks may have heterogeneous effects on cyclical variations.
 In synthetic control, variations in individuals' potential outcomes are assumed to be affected by latent time trends.